Get a bright start on the day with breakfasts all ready to go! These 40+ Meal Prep Breakfast Ideas will set you and your people up for success.

 scones – You can bake scones to enjoy all week or freeze them baked or unbaked to enjoy throughout the month.

 oatmeal bowls – Both steel cut oats and regular rolled oats cook and freeze beautifully.
 Freeze or refrigerate and then reheat and top with your favorite fruits, nuts, and sweeteners.
+Overnight Oats with Water are cheap and easy.

 instant oatmeal packets – Save money when you make your own instant oatmeal packets.
 Super easy and you can customize the flavors however you like.